Balzabu/disable-cloud-init/README.md

 ### Prerequisites

-- This script is intended for use on Ubuntu servers.
+- This script is intended for use on debian-based servers.
 - Ensure that you have the necessary privileges to run the script (root access).

 ### Running the Script